rlannon/SINx86/docs/Construction.md

     let p.x = 10;
     alloc int n: p.y;

 In this case, the compiler will allow the use of `p.y` because it will consider the struct `p` as having been initialized -- it is not required to track every individual member.
-However, it is obvious that `p.y` will really be uninitialized.
+However, it is obvious that `p.y` will really be uninitialized by any expression and instead will contain its type's default value (zero).
 To solve this problem, SIN utilizes _type construction_ and allows for a Rust-like construction to be specified when a struct is allocated.

 So, in the above example, we could say: